 While I try to review many of the really popular labels that are available everywhere, I also love to find those hidden gems which by their very nature will be harder to find.
 And unfortunately, Reverse Wine Snob is not that much of a force that stores are flocking to intentionally stock the wines I recommend...yet 😉 Although I have heard of a few stores that are using my reviews in their in-store ads, so who knows!

 - The first and easiest thing to do is to simply go into your favorite store and ask if they can order the wine you are trying to find!
 If it's a good store, you'll likely be surprised at what they can get for you.
 The better stores won't make you order a minimum quantity or charge you anything additional.
 (You may find the independent stores more accommodating than the big chains.)

-- Another easy option is to check the Wine Ranking to see if the wine you’re looking for might be available at Costco or Trader Joe’s.
+- Another easy option is to the review of the wine you are looking for to see if it might be available at Costco or Trader Joe's as I usually call this out.
 This is not foolproof; however, because inventory varies at each location but you might get lucky.
-And if you find other of my Recommended Buys at either of these stores please let me know so I can add that info to the Ranking!
+And if you find other of my Recommended Buys at either of these stores please let me know so I can add that info to the review!

 - Another great option for finding stores that carry the wine you're looking for is Wine-Searcher.
 Simply enter the wine name, your location and a radius and the site will tell you if any of the stores in its large database stock this wine.

 - Check with the importer/distributor of the wine.
 Many importers and distributors have store locators on their website where you can simply enter your location and get the results.
 There may be a lot more stores carrying the wine in your area than you think!
 And if they don't have an online store locator, just send them an e-mail.
 Most are happy to help you find their wine, that's their business.